Neon room at Bicycle Heaven in Pittsburgh

 The Carnegie Museum of Art in Pittsburgh

-Andrew Carnegie founded this beautiful museum back in 1895.
-Carnegie envisioned the collection as a showcase to the “Old Masters of tomorrow”.
-It is considered one of the first contemporary art museums in the country.
-The collection is impressive, and the architecture of the building just as incredible.
-The Art museum has expanded many times over the years and today is considered one of the best of its’ kind.
-Most impressive is the Hall of Architecture featuring 140 plaster casts of masterpieces from Greece, rome, and Egypt.
+The collection is really impressive, and I find the architecture of the building just as incredible.
+The museum has expanded many times over the years and today is considered one of the best of its’ kind.
+I spend the most time in the incredible Hall of Architecture which spotlights 140 plaster casts of masterpieces from Greece, rome, and Egypt.
 On a side note, the beautiful marble in the Hall of Sculptures came from the same quarry used to build the Parthenon in Athens.

 3. Go old-school gaming at Pinball Perfection